 - Consider the user’s needs, goals, level of comfort, etc

 - Diversity on a team improves empathy and results in a better end product

 - Apps should be forgiving

 Today we’re going to keep building on those principles.

-A persona is an imaginary example user, and includes information such as what the user’s goal is, how familiar they are with the app, their situation in life, etc. It’s a tool used to help designers and developers construct the architecture of an app.
+A persona is an example user, created by conducting research (either interviewing actual end users, or by market research to develop symbolic end users), and includes information such as what the user’s goal is, how familiar they are with the app, their situation in life, how often they will be using the app, etc. It’s a tool used to help designers and developers construct the architecture of an app.

 Here are some examples:

 Personas can feel a little silly, but they are a great way to keep you focused on the user as you build an app.
 Especially as an app evolves and different pressures are applied (sales! marketing! budget! deadlines!) it’s helpful to have a tangible reminder of the needs of your users.

 Today, we’re going to redesign existing websites based on user personas that you create.
 We’ll get into groups of at least 4 people, composed of people you don’t normally sit near :)